ST12357/Web_Scraping-DB-Beautiful_Soup--SQLite/README.md

 # Web_Scraping-Scrapy-Startechbd

-Every laptop and desktop data from the website of Startech Bangladesh (https://www.startech.com.bd/) is scraped and stored into a .csv fileusing scrapy.
+Every laptop and desktop data from the website of Startech Bangladesh (https://www.startech.com.bd/) is scraped and stored into a .csv file using scrapy.
 Built from scratch.

 To run first install scrapy using 'pip install scrapy'.